 Are you interested in seeing a glossary of railroad terminology or slang?
-In this article there are two glossaries of various railroad terms and a short history of the railroad.
+In this article there are two glossaries of various railroad terms.

 - Anti-climber: Positioned at the front and rear of a locomotive to prevent debris from reaching the cab

 - Blue flag: This can be a blue flag, sign, or light that indicates the car is being worked on